-Ki became a then club record signing in August 2012 after joining from Celtic for £5.5million.
+Ki became a then club-record signing in August 2012 after joining from Celtic for £5.5million.

-The 23-year-old signed a three-year contract and became the most expensive footballer in South Korean history.
+He signed a three-year contract and became the most expensive footballer in South Korean history.

 Ki scored the final penalty in the Olympic quarter-final shootout against Team GB, and made his first Swans appearance in the Capital One Cup win over Barnsley at the Liberty before getting his first taste of Premier League football a few days later against Sunderland.

 Yet to find the net in Swansea colours, Ki made 38 appearances in his debut season in English football while he started the Capital One Cup final win over Bradford.

 Featured three times for the Swans at the start of the 2013-14 campaign before spending the remainder of the campaign at Sunderland.

 On his return to the Swans, he scored his first goal for the club in the 2-1 win at Manchester United on the opening day of the 2014-15 Barclays Premier League campaign.

 Ki maintained this form for the duration of the campaign and was named Swansea Supporters’ Player of the Year, following an impressive season from midfield where he netted eight goals.

 That set a new scoring record for Korean players in a single Premier League season, with Ki beating Park Ji-Sung's previous tally of five.